Doc2EDAG: An End-to-End Document-level Framework for Chinese Financial Event Extraction: Experiments

 \subsection{Experimental Setup}

-\paragraph{Data Collection with Event Labeling.} We utilize ten years (2008-2018) ChFinAnn\footnote{Crawling from \url{http://www.cninfo.com.cn/new/index}} documents and human-summarized event knowledge bases to conduct the DS-based event labeling, which follows steps introduced in Section~\ref{sec:doc_event_labeling}.
+\paragraph{Data Collection with Event Labeling.} We utilize ten years (2008-2018) ChFinAnn\footnote{Crawling from \url{http://www.cninfo.com.cn/new/index}} documents and human-summarized event knowledge bases to conduct the DS-based event labeling.
 We focus on five event types: \textit{Equity Freeze} (EF), \textit{Equity Repurchase} (ER), \textit{Equity Underweight} (EU), \textit{Equity Overweight} (EO) and \textit{Equity Pledge} (EP), which belong to major events required to be disclosed by the regulator and may have a huge impact on the company value.
-To ensure the labeling quality, we set constraints for matched document-record pairs as described in Section~\ref{sec:doc_event_labeling}.
-Moreover, we directly use the character-level tokenization to avoid the error propagation from Chinese word segmentation tools.
+To ensure the labeling quality, we set constraints for matched document-record pairs as Section~\ref{sec:doc_event_labeling} describes.
+Moreover, we directly use the character tokenization to avoid error propagations from Chinese word segmentation tools.

 Finally, we obtain $32,040$ documents in total, and this number is ten times larger than $2,976$ of DCFEE and about $53$ times larger than $599$ of ACE 2005.
 We divide these documents into train, development, and test set with the proportion of $8:1:1$ based on the time order.
-In Table~\ref{tab:dataset}, we show the number of documents and the multi-event ratio for each event type on this dataset.
-Note that some documents may share multiple event types.
+In Table~\ref{tab:dataset}, we show the number of documents and the multi-event ratio (MER) for each event type on this dataset.
+Note that a few documents may contain multiple event types at the same time.

 \paragraph{Data Quality.} To verify the quality of DS-based event labeling, we randomly select $100$ documents and manually annotate them.
 By regarding DS-generated event tables as the prediction and human-annotated ones as the ground-truth, we evaluate the labeling quality based on the metric introduced below.
 Table~\ref{tab:label_quality} shows this approximate evaluation, and we can observe that DS-generated data are pretty good, achieving high precision and acceptable recall.
 In later experiments, we directly employ the automatically generated test set for evaluation due to its much broad coverage.